GenieTim/ShadowTravelor/README.md

 # ShadowTravelor

-ShadowTravelor is an Android-App to reduce stress in rush hour as well as help prevent accidents on the streets.
+ShadowTravelor is an Android-App which aims to  reduce stress during rush hour as well as help prevent accidents on the streets.

-Your smartphone may be a super assistant to help find the way or catch the bus at the right. time.
-BUT, it can also be a huge risk as it is easily disurbing, not only for yourself but for everyone else if you just listen loud enough music.
-Its huge impact has to get under control!
+Your smartphone may be a super assistant to help you find the way or catch the bus at the right time BUT, it can also be a huge risk as it is easily disturbing, not only for yourself but for everyone else if you only listen to loud enough music.
+It's huge impact has to get under control!

 We have set our goals in symbiosis with the Workshops by Zurich and the Swiss Transport Associations.
 We have found a solution following these criterias: